zr9/dropbox-sdk-php/ReadMe.md

 You need a Dropbox API key to make API requests.
   * Go to: [https://dropbox.com/developers/apps](https://dropbox.com/developers/apps)
   * If you've already registered an app, click on the "Options" link to see the app's API key and secret.
-  * Otherwise, click "Create an app" to get register an app.
+  * Otherwise, click "Create an app" to register an app.
 Choose "Full Dropbox" or "App Folder" [depending on your needs](https://www.dropbox.com/developers/start/core).

 Save the API key to a JSON file called, say, "test.app":

 ```
 {
   "key": "Your Dropbox API app key",
-  "secret": "Your Dropbox API app secret",
+  "secret": "Your Dropbox API app secret"
 }
 ```